Missouri: Economy

-The U.S. Department of Commerce's Bureau of Economic Analysis estimated Missouri's gross state product was $422 billion in 2023.
-Per capita personal income in 2023 was $61,302, ranking 34th in the nation.
+In 2025, the Bureau of Economic Analysis estimated Missouri's gross state product was $468.4 billion and the state's per capita personal income was $67,587.

 Major industries include agriculture, aerospace, transportation equipment, food processing, chemicals, printing/publishing, electrical equipment, light manufacturing, and financial services.

 The agriculture products of the state are beef, soybeans, pork, dairy products, hay, corn, poultry, sorghum, cotton, rice, and eggs.
 Missouri is ranked sixth in the nation for the production of hogs and seventh for cattle.
 Missouri is ranked in the top five states in the nation for production of soy beans, and it is ranked fourth in the nation for the production of rice.
 In 2001, there were 108,000 farms, the second-largest number in any state after Texas.
 Missouri actively promotes its rapidly growing wine industry.
 According to the Missouri Partnership, Missouri's agriculture industry contributes $33 billion in GDP to Missouri's economy, and generates $88 billion in sales and more than 378,000 jobs.
+In 2025, small businesses made up 99.4% of Missouri businesses, and employed 1.1 million people, or 44.4% of the state's workforce.